hbradio/portfolio/content/fact-checking.md

 > We don’t check absolutely everything a candidate says, but focus on what catches our eye as significant, newsworthy or potentially influential.
 Our ratings are also not intended to be statistically representative but to show trends over time.

 This is not an criticsm of Politifact's mission: they choose to invest their time checking the most important claims they can find.
-But it's not going to work for me.
+But to compare two politician's lying, I need a different strategy.

 ## Sampling